0sama-Mirza/Simple-Templates/README.md

 # Stack-and-Queue-Templates
-Templates Of Stack And Queues.
+Templates Of Stack And Queues Which We Were Forced To Make.